 The Card of the Day: Death

 The Death card is the tarot's most notorious symbol for change and transformation.
-Many people are afraid to sit at a tarot reader's table because "the Dreaded Death Card" might show up!
-What if he tells me I am going to die!?
+Many people are afraid to sit at a tarot reader's table because the "dreaded” Death Card might show up!
 We've all seen the movies where the dark and mysterious gypsy turns over the death card, to foretell someone's ghastly end.
-(I've been fighting that stereotype my whole life!)
 In reality, the Death card is a wonderful card to get in a reading.
-It means that conditions are going through vitally important changes, for your own good.
+It means that conditions are going through vitally important changes,for your own good.
 Although not always welcome, and sometimes shocking to experience, the change is absolutely necessary.
 Death is ALWAYS accompanied by rebirth.
 Like the legendary Phoenix, you too will rise from the ashes to live a joyful life again...revitalized and renewed.

 Only the fearless little child in the foreground holds a flower up to death.
 Children don't get scared of change the way adults do...
 Children don't fear death, because they don't understand a fear of "the great beyond".....
-Actually, they were just there!
-Why be afraid of a realm of infinite joy, reunion, relief, rebirth, and laughter?
+They were just there not too long ago!
+Why be afraid of a realm of infinite joy, reunion, relief, rebirth, peace, and laughter?

 Look closely at the background of the Death card...past the river...way up in the distance where the two towers form a gate.
 A realm of light lies beyond, represented as either a rising or setting sun.
 Whether it is rising or setting sun is unimportant...for as the sun setting here it is simultaneously rising somewhere else.
 Is that a "shining city" illuminated in the sun's radiance?

-Fearing change is as foolish as fearing the Death card itself...it's only a symbol printed on a piece of pressed cardboard!
-And yet symbols have the power to place us in direct confrontation with what we are most resistant to.
-Those big things we know we need to change in our lives, but are afraid to.
-Being in denial, and avoiding making necessary changes sets you up for a rude awakening.
+Overcoming your fear of change is the requirement of this card.
+Powerful symbolism, as appears on the Death card, has the power to place us in direct confrontation with what we are most resistant to.
+Being in denial, and avoiding making necessary changes, sets you up for a rude awakening.
 Why put yourself through that?
-Don't you realize it's all going to work out, and be alright?
+However, if you cooperate with your current changes all will be alright.

-Today, don't fear your changes...they are occurring as a better you is being born.
+Today, don't fear your changes...they are occurring as a better you is being reborn.